 - 2. Check the show advanced checkbox in the Left pane to see all available transforms. - 3.
-Uncheck Run>Auto Run to take full control of when items are processed.

-4. Hold down the Shift key and drag on the Center pane to scroll left/right/up/down.
+Hold down the shift key and drag on the Center pane to scroll left/right/up/down.

-5. Use Note items to remind yourself how a complex .transform works.
+4. Use Note items to remind yourself how a complex .transform works.

-6. Look in the Warnings and Info tabs in the Right pane to troubleshoot potential issues.
+5. Look in the Warnings and Info tabs in the Right pane to troubleshoot potential issues.

-7. To select multiple items in the Center pane, left click with the mouse and drag a box over the items you want to select.
+6. To select multiple items in the Center pane, left click with the mouse and drag a box over the items you want to select.

-8. Try to avoid disconnecting transforms, as this can reset column related options downstream.
+7. Try to avoid disconnecting transforms, as this can reset column related options downstream.
 Add a transform to an existing connection instead.
-You can also delete a transform without deleting it's connections.

-9. Add a Sample transform straight after the input of a large dataset and set Rows to pass through only the first 100 or so rows.
+8. Add a Sample transform straight after the input of a large dataset and set Rows to pass through only the first 100 or so rows.
 Once you have completed all your transforms you can then Disable sampling to pass through all rows.

-10. Click the eye icon in the Right pane to show whitespace in the data.
+9. Click the eye icon in the Right pane to show whitespace in the data.

-11. Check compare changes in the Right pane to see changes from a transform (selected transforms only).
+10. Check compare changes in the Right pane to see changes from a transform (selected transforms only).

-12. Select a column and click the bars icon in the Right pane to show the frequency of values.
-Potential issues are shown in red.
+11. Select a column and click the bars icon in the Right pane to show the frequency of values.